Lispehol/practice-words-js/README.md

 # App for practicing English/Swedish vocabulary

 This desktop app has made for my son who is struggling with english and swedish vocabulary.
 The user enters the words they want to learn, and the program gives words to be translated in random order.
+The program is simple and my purpose is to add new functionalities.